min2ha/ukwa-site/content/target/40079/index.en.md

   "subject": "National Assembly for Wales Election, 2016 " }

-# Tom Rippeth on Facebook (Liberal Democrats candidate for Delyn)

 Tom Rippeth is the Liberal Democrats candidate for Delyn at the 2016 National Assembly Election.